tombresee/NFL/index.md

 ## [SemEval-2020](http://alt.qcri.org/semeval2020/)

+Tom:  There will be new [tasks](https://tombresee.github.io/NFL/tasks.html) ranging from prediction to old link https://semeval.github.io/SemEval2021/tasks.html

 The 14th edition of SemEval features 12 tasks on topics ranging from lexical semantic change to offensive language in social media.

 It will take place December 12–13, 2020 <s>in Barcelona, Spain</s> online, colocated with [COLING 2020](https://coling2020.org/).